haschek/Foafpress/README.markdown

 ### 4. Run Foafpress

 Now Foafpress should work.
-Please check out one of the test resources which are located in the `test` folder.
-E.g. if you have installed Foafpress on your local machine under `/var/www/foafpress/` then run `http://localhost/foafpress/test/desirejeanette` in your web browser.
+Please check out one of the test resources which are located in the `test` sub folder.

+For instance, if you have installed Foafpress on your local machine under `/var/www/foafpress/` then run `http://localhost/foafpress/test/desirejeanette` in your web browser.
 If Foafpress is working properly you should see something like this: